Mahmoud3Ibrahim/canadian-housing-prices-analysis--R-PowerBI-/README.md

 ## Key Insight

 Ottawa — not Toronto or Vancouver — experienced the highest housing price increase from 2016 to 2024.
-Prices in Ottawa grew by over XX%, surpassing all other major cities in Canada.
+Prices in Ottawa grew by over 65%, surpassing all other major cities in Canada.

 ---